NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/installation/prerequisites.rst

 ***

 If you are planning on doing any sort of development on this application, it is highly recommended to install the git command line tool.
-If you do not want to install git, you may download the source code rather than cloning to repository.
-The instruction for that are in the :ref:`Without git clone` section.
+To install Git, use this guide: https://git-scm.com/download/linux.
+If you do not want to install git, you may download the source code rather than cloning the repository.
+The instructions for that are in the :ref:`Without git clone` section below.

 ***********
 Source Code